SuperKlaus

-SuperKlaus, previously known as 4 Days Before Christmas (French: 4 jours avant Noël) is a 2024 animated Christmas superhero comedy film directed by Steven Majaury and Andrea Sebastiá.
+SuperKlaus, previously known as 4 Days Before Christmas is a 2024 animated Christmas superhero comedy film directed by Steven Majaury and Andrea Sebastiá.
 The film is an original idea of François Trudel and was written by Phil Ivanusic-Vallée and Sylvie Bélanger.
-It features the voices of Harland Williams, Colm Feore, Milie Davis and Paul Van Dyck.
-The story follows Santa who believes he is his favourite hero SuperKlaus and must save Christmas with the help of his head executive elf and an 11-year-old girl named Billie.
+It features the voices of Harland Williams, Colm Feore, Milie Davis and Paul Van Dyck.The story follows Santa Claus who believes he is a superhero after hitting its head must save Christmas with the help of his head executive elf and an extremely intelligent girl.

 Plot

-Longing for wilder adventures, Santa Claus' wish comes true when he accidentally bumps his head and starts believing he's SuperKlaus, the famous super-heroic Christmas Crusader.
-With the help of Billie a tech-savvy 11-year-old, and Leo his "Elf-xecutive" assistant, "SuperKlaus" will take on a megalomaniacal toy-obsessed businessman to save Christmas.
+Longing for wilder adventures, Santa Claus's wish comes true when he accidentally bumps his head and starts believing he is/has SuperKlaus, the famous super-heroic Christmas Crusader.
+With the help of Billie a tech-savvy 11-year-old girl, and Leo his "Elf-xecutive" assistant, "SuperKlaus" will take on a megalomaniacal toy-obsessed businessman to save Christmas.